-For the "Involuntary Loss of Coverage" life changing event, Similar Coverage means coverage for a comparable category of benefits.
+"Similar Coverage" means coverage for a comparable category of benefits.
 Similar coverage may have been offered by a qualified plan of the participant's spouse's or other dependents' employer.
 The Plan Sponsor (FTB) or designate (Employer) will determine whether coverage is similar.
 For example, the judge must have had health and dental coverage from another source to qualify as losing such similar coverage.
 For another example, if the judge only lost dental coverage, they are not eligible for health coverage under a life changing event.